Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 These nickel strips were held in place using a small amount of silicone.
 For further improvements, some feature in the graphit flow plates should be added to accurately position the back support strips.

-## Sealing interface with negative current collector
+## Sealing interface with negative current collector and end plate
 ### Manufacturing process
 (...)